skip to Main Content

 Current Long-term care provision

-Due to population ageing, the number of elderly needing LTC has been increasing.
-In 2017, there were 64,433 long-term care recipients in the country – i.e. a 3% increase compared to the previous year.
+Despite the scepticism, the adoption of the Long-term care Act was long overdue since the population has been ageing and the number of elderlies needing LTC has been increasing.
+Thus In 2017, there were 64,433 long-term care recipients in the country – i.e. a 3% increase compared to the previous year.
 The share of recipients receiving long-term care in institutions remains very high (35.5% or around 22,900 people).
 They were followed by home care recipients (34.9% or almost 22,500 people), and recipients of cash allowances only (28.7% or around 18,500 people)[1].

 Institutional care is traditionally well developed in Slovenia, with a trend towards privatisation in the last 15 years.